How to Build the Ultimate Stackable CrossFit Jump Boxes

 My initial thought was that I would carefully cut out one set of notches using a jig saw and then use that as the template for the rest of the pieces.
 I planned to use a large trim bit in my router and just follow the template like I had with the handle holes.
 While this was a great plan in theory, it wasn’t very effective in execution.
 After playing around with a few alternate methods I found that the most effective way to cut the notches was with my bandsaw (jig saw would also work fine if you take your time).
 I cut all of the edges of each notch.
 Then I cut in at an angle from one edge of the notch to the opposite bottom corner flipped over the piece and cut from the other side to complete the notch (probably easier to just watch).

 After cutting out 228 notches (it actually went pretty quick once a got into a rhythm) I dry fit everything together using a file to adjust a few of the notches for a better fit.
 Next I glued blocks in the corners of the top and bottom pieces to support the corner pins.
-The blocks were made from two 3.5″ pieces of an 8′ 2″ x 4″ glued together.
+The blocks were made from two 3.5″ pieces of a 2″ x 4″ glued together.

 I was happy with the fit and moved on to gluing the boxes together.
 I used a silicone glue brush to spread a thick coat of wood glue over each face of the notches, one side at a time.
 Once fully assembled I used just about every clamp in my shop to ensure that there wouldn’t be any noticeable gaps.

 Making the Pins